 A network is built by passing the constructor an initialized backend, and a list of layers.
-Note how we use common_layers to collect a subset of the layers.
-We will explain this in a minute.
+Note how we use common\layers to collect a subset of the layers.
+This will be useful later when constructing a network to process validation data.